mckjoe/Ping-Pong/README.md

 # Ping - Pong - PingPong, Nov 10th, 2017.

+## Welcome!
-## This appliccation will get a number from a person and will return a bunch of numbers up to their number from one and replace some of them with "ping", some with "pong", and some with "pingpong".
+_This appliccation will get a number from a person and will return a bunch of numbers up to their number from one and replace some of them with "ping", some with "pong", and some with "pingpong"._

 #### By Joseph McKinney